NikeNike Mercurial SuperflyNike Mercurial VaporNike Phantom GX

 Size-wise, the Phantom GX runs a quarter size long, with the Mercs staying true to length.

-So the GX and the Mercs do have their respective fitting profiles, and that is in large part because of their uppers.
-Phantom GX’s Gripknit, its headline feature, is Flyknit-based while the Air Zoom Mercurial feature the synthetic Vaporposite+, leading to the former feeling more relaxed and free-flowing, and the latter more structured and responsive.
+So the GX and the Mercs do have their respective fitting profiles, despite the fact that they share some similarity with their uppers.
+Phantom GX’s Gripknit, its headline feature, is Flyknit-based while the Air Zoom Mercurials feature a variation of the said material wherein it is supported by a more structured AtomKnit on the heel.
+This leads to the former feeling more relaxed and free-flowing, and the latter more structured and responsive.
 Both are soft and pliable though, and should have minimal break-in time only.
-Whereas the synthetic upper focuses more on being light and tight by combining a skeletal ‘Speed Cage’ (inspired by Roman sandals) with thin layers of external mesh, Gripknit (as its name implies) hopes to also add something special to your ball touch.

 Combining high-tenacity yarns with those coated with melted TPU, Gripknit offers an optimal level of ball tackiness without sacrificing upper flexibility.
 That balance between grip and comfort gives the Phantom GX a bit of an all-around edge for those who find the adidas Predator excessive.
 Another cool benefit of the Gripknit is that rain would not be a problem as it is water-repellant.